 - What type of wood will I be feeding?
 Most feeders come standard with 60 durometer rubber rollers which usually work fine for softwoods; however, hardwoods and laminated work pieces are slicker and may require rollers with better grip as you may experience slippage.
 Both the AC motor and DC Series feeders can be equipped with 50 or 55 durometer polyurethane rollers which have better grip to effectively feed slicker material such as hardwoods and laminates.
 Always make sure that you keep your table nice and slick regardless of your application as it will significantly reduce friction leading to a smoother feed and less wear on your feeder and saw.

 - How important is speed?
 The 1 horsepower AC motor feeders are typically available in 4 or 8 speed options (2 or 4 speeds per gear setting) with intermittent speeds ranging from 6.5 to 108 feet per minute (5 to 134 fpm with optional gear set on 8 speed model).
 The DC Series feeders are completely variable ranging from 5 to 70 fpm.
 If you need to run as fast as possible, the 1 horsepower AC motor feeders would be a better option (up to 134 fpm).
-Most applications don't call for speeds above 70 fpm, so if that is the case for you, the DC Series has the advantage when it comes to speed unless you plan on setting it at the same speed and never changing it.
+Most applications don't call for speeds above 72 fpm, so if that is the case for you, the DC Series has the advantage when it comes to changing and dialing in speeds unless you plan on setting it at the same speed and rarely changing it.

 It's very rare to go wrong with one of the 3 and 4 wheel heavy duty power feeders mentioned in this article as all are capable of doing heavy-duty work on a table saw.
 We recommend the 4 wheel feeders as they provide more hold down to help prevent any kickback but the 3 wheel feeders are commonly used on table saws as well.
 The DC Series does offer more convenience with the modifiable wheel layout in order to feed both sides of a workpiece through the blade while having variable speed capability.
 However, if you want to run parts through at the highest speed possible, the 1 horsepower AC motor feeders are your best options.